Jai0401/market-research-catalyst/project-report.md

 *   **Scalability and Adaptability:** The system can be easily adapted to research other industries or companies by modifying the `COMPANY_OR_INDUSTRY_TO_RESEARCH` variable in `config.py`.
 The modular agent design allows for potential expansion and customization of the system.
 *   **Integration of Tools and APIs:** The seamless integration of LLMs (Gemini API) and web search tools (Exa API) demonstrates the power of combining different AI capabilities to achieve complex objectives.

-**Limitations and Future Work:**

-*   **Reliance on API Keys:** The system's functionality is dependent on valid API keys for Gemini and Exa services.
-*   **Output Quality Dependence:** The quality of the output is inherently tied to the capabilities of the LLMs and the effectiveness of the prompts used for each agent.
-Further prompt engineering and fine-tuning could enhance the quality of generated content.
-*   **Limited Validation:** While the generated outputs appear relevant and reasonable, a more rigorous validation process involving industry experts would be beneficial to assess the accuracy and feasibility of the proposed use cases and resources.
-*   **Asynchronous Operations:** The current implementation is synchronous.
-Implementing asynchronous operations, especially for the web browsing tool, could improve the system's efficiency and speed.

 **Overall, this project provides a valuable framework for automating market research and proposal generation.
 The generated outputs and the system's architecture offer a strong starting point for organizations looking to leverage AI to streamline their strategic planning and innovation processes.**